1. Introduction

 Cursor

-Most fields of MONARC display additional information when the pointer stay unmoved some time.
+Most fields of MONARC display additional information when the pointer stay unmoved for some time.

 Export